Watch real Users. Understand Why User Struggle.

 Integration with Quantitative Analytics

-Connect with your analytics, A/B testing, and error monitoring platforms.
-Move seamlessly from a spike in your bounce rate to watching the actual sessions responsible for that spike.
+Connect with analytics, A/B testing, and error monitoring jump from a bounce spike to the exact sessions behind it.

 Heatmap Pairing